 Viola; July 21, 28, August 4

 Massachusetts native Matthew Sinno was appointed Associate Principal Viola of the Kansas City Symphony in 2018.
 He has also performed with the New York Philharmonic, Philadelphia Orchestra and Saint Paul Chamber Orchestra.
 Winner of the 2014 Juilliard Concerto Competition, Matthew performed Hindemith’s Der Schwanendreher in Alice Tully Hall with the Juilliard Orchestra.
 In 2019, He appeared as soloist with the Kansas City Symphony, playing an arrangement of Queen’s “Bohemian Rhapsody” featuring solo viola as the voice of Freddy Mercury.
 Matthew has attended several summer festivals such as Perlman Music Program and Music Academy of the West.
 He also performs at Chestnut Hill Concerts in Connecticut.
 Matthew holds degrees from The Juilliard School and Curtis Institute of Music.
 His primary teachers include Cynthia Phelps, Heidi Castleman, Roberto Diaz, Toby Appel, Ed Gazouleas and David Rubinstein.
-This is Matthew’s first appearance at the SLLMF.
+Matthew has performed at the SLLMF since 2019.

 Clarinet; July 28